-This article will give you further insights into the GMAT’s Verbal Reasoning syllabus, and help you understand what it evaluates and how you can achieve a good score.
+This article will give you further insights into the GMAT Verbal syllabus, and help you understand what it evaluates and how you can achieve a good score.

 An ideal business student must be equipped with both analytical and verbal efficiency.

 The experts put emphasis on the Verbal section to test the candidate’s command over written English.
-To attempt this section smoothly, make sure you are familiar with the rules and tools of the language, such as sentence structure norms, grammar, etc.
+To attempt this section smoothly, make sure you are familiar with the GMAT Verbal syllabus or GMAT English syllabus.
+You should also be familiar with the rules and tools of the language, such as sentence structure norms, grammar, etc.